Hares, deer, mouflons

 Of herons we can see the little egret, the common heron, the yellow-crowned night heron and the rook.

-The arrival of the great white egrets, the black storks and the bitterns indicates that this area is also important for such rare and endangered species, which here find their peace and enough quantities of food.
+The arrival of the great white egrets, the black storks and the bitterns indicates that this area is also important for such rare and endangered species, which here find their peace and sufficient quantity of food.